Nahuel88Ar/Cells-Detection-/README.md

 The general strategy of both methods is to first segments the cells by intensity of the pixels.

-Next the elipsis method measures the cells by

-The label method measures the cells by
+Next the elipsis method measures the cells by simple scale(black and white), background and foreground.It use on the connectivity of the pixels to each other.
+As long as neighboring pixels share the same value if intensity, they will be labeled as a single region, a region can be a cell.
+After I got information of each region as: area, perimeter, major axis lengths,minor axis length, etc.

+Next the label method measures the cells by Thresholding, also it use a simple scale(black and white) and replace each pixel in an image with a black pixel if the image intensity is less than a value or a white pixel if the image intensity is greater than that value.Returns a single intensity threshold that separate pixels into two classes,foreground and background.Use the variance generated in the histogram of intensity of each pixel in the image.

 **Input:** on image of cells, we use microscope images in .tiff format.

-**Output:**
+**Output:** Dataframe save in a excel file and binary image with the detected cells.

 The scripts was developed to detect and measure ellipsoidal cells.